Non-Intrusive Binaural Speech Intelligibility Prediction from Discrete Latent Representations: Experimental Setup

 A total of 1090.8, 16.2, 5.4 and 10.4 hours of data are generated in the training, development, \testA{} and \testB{} dataset, respectively.
-For all signals, the ground truth is defined as the \gls{dbstoi} computed using the clean reverberant signal and the noisy reverberant signal as input~\cite{andersen2018}.
+Labelling this large amount of data in terms of intelligibility would be a daunting task and the experiments aim mostly at evaluating the use of the proposed features.
+Consequently, we labeled all signals with an intrusive measure known to highly correlate with intelligibility and the ground truth is here defined as the \gls{dbstoi} computed using the clean reverberant signal and the noisy reverberant signal as input~\cite{andersen2018a}.